SergioCasCeb/CSSFrameworks/README.md

 **Characteristics:**

-* The default development build of Tailwind CSS is 2413.4kB uncompressed, and 190.2kB minified
+* The default development build of Tailwind CSS is 2413.4kB uncompressed, and 190.2kB minified (Final CSS file >10kB)
+* Simple installation through Tailwinds CLI, CDN (Not recommended for production), as a PostCSS plugin, and it also includes framework specific guides
 * Tailwind automatically removes all unused CSS, ultimately giving a much smaller CSS file for production
-* They cound with their own [playground site](https://play.tailwindcss.com/) to test their utilities
+* They count with their own [playground site](https://play.tailwindcss.com/) to test their utilities
 * Used by more than 2.8 m people and with 255 contributors ( [Github](https://github.com/tailwindlabs/tailwindcss) )
-* MIT license for their simple utility classes
+* MIT license for their utilities and certain components and templates
 * Tailwind UI Personal Package: one payment of 249 Euros (500+ components, site templates, and lifetime access)
 * Tailwind UI Teams Package: one payment of 749 Euros (Everything in the personal package but with access for up to 25 people)
 * Constant bug fixes and maintenance (The latest version as of 08.11.2022 is v3.2.2 released on 05.11.2022)